 Manufacturer: Valenti, Milan, Italy.

-Other versions: The Pillola pendant lamp was first designed as a wall lamp in 1968.
+Other versions: This rise & fall Pillola spotlight pendant lamp was first designed as a wall lamp in 1968.
 It is named Squadra (team).
 This Pillola (pill) pendant lamp is a rare version.
 The first design is in metal.
 It is probably not a copy.
 The canopy is a typical Valenti one.

 The date on the Rolly rise and fall mechanism says: 1972.
 Rolly is an Italian company that produced rise & fall mechanisms for many lamp producers around the world in the 1960s, 1970s and 1980s.

 Remnants of a label are present in the chromed metal canopy, unfortunately it is unreadable.
 Is it a Valenti or Ecolight label, I don’t know.
 Almost similar labels were used.